Here is everything you need to know about application integration:

 - SaaS application integration

 Organizations today often have dozens (even hundreds) of SaaS applications in use across their enterprise.
-A SaaS CRM like Salesforce or the cloud-based NetSuite ERP are extremely popular data management tools, but they must integrate it into your enterprise architecture to avoid data silos and black boxes.
+A SaaS CRM like Salesforce or the cloud-based NetSuite ERP is an extremely popular data management tool, but they must integrate it into your enterprise architecture to avoid data silos and black boxes.
 A popular cloud integration method is using a pure-play iPaaS solution.
-These tools rely on single-use API-based integrations, which are often developer-centric and costly.
+These tools rely on single-use API integrations, which are often developer-centric and costly.

 Enterprises in pursuit of end-to-end processing and comprehensive visibility into critical business processes strive for application-to-application integration.
 Let’s say you’re jumping into e-commerce and want to build out a digital store using Magento or Shopify.
-Integrating those e-commerce data workflows with your ERP fulfillment processes, which trigger other B2B and EDI data exchange workflows, is critical to ensuring your business can deliver what it just sold.
+Integrating those e-commerce data workflows with your ERP fulfillment processes, which trigger other EDI software integration and B2B data exchange workflows, is critical to ensuring your business can deliver what it just sold.
 It also enables automation and increases efficiency by eliminating manual data intervention.
 Whether it’s a Magento-NetSuite integration or a Salesforce-SAP integration, an ecosystem integration platform streamlines these A2A workflows.